brumar10/la-developments/README.md

 # la-developments
-Case study visualizing where developments took place in LA City.
+Case study visualizing and analyzing a permits dataset to assess development trends in LA City.

 ## Key takeaways
 - Between January 2010 and August 2022, 676,829 building and safety permits were issued by the City of Los Angeles.

+*insert map with permits*

 - There was a steady increase in permits issued between 2010 and 2019, but the number of permits issued dropped dramatically between 2019 and 2020 from a peak of 70,917 in 2019 to 51,935 in 2020.

 *insert total permits issued by year*